Trigger911/Batch-System-Optimizer/README.md

 3. Select the `chrisdeblot Powershell-5-25-2025.json` file.
 4. Click **"Run Tweaks"** to apply my custom high-performance configuration.

+### **🛡️ O&O ShutUp10++ Instructions**
+If you choose to run the O&O ShutUp tool within the utility:
+*   **Recommended:** Select "Apply only recommended settings" (green checkmarks).
+*   **⚠️ WARNING:** Avoid disabling **Location Services** if you use the Windows Weather widget or want automatic Time Zone updates.
+Disabling this can cause the system to "lose" your current location, resulting in broken weather data and incorrect system clocks.

 ---

 ## **🎮 NVIDIA Driver Optimization**